masoncfrancis/limitr/README.md

 modify [docker-compose.yml](docker-compose.yml) to run both containers in host network mode (only available on Linux hosts), both of which will allow you to get the client's IP address directly from the request.
 If you choose one of these options, please make sure to secure your Redis server accordingly.

+Limitr is also available in a docker image that you can obtain by running:

 ```shell
 docker pull beehivenetops/limitr